UCLALibrary/research-tips/tutorial-workshop-metadata-template.md

 #
 # CORE COMPETENCIES
 # List all core competencies for the resource.
+# See https://escholarship.org/uc/item/2t03q5bw for definitions and examples of each core competency
 #
 core-competencies:
     - Define the goals, scope, and plan.